markrobinsonuzh/conquer/shiny-download/about_conquer.md

 ## Presentations/publications

 *conquer* was presented as a [poster](http://imlspenticton.uzh.ch/robinson_lab/conquer/presentation/Soneson-poster-singlecellgenomics-2016.pdf) at the [Single Cell Genomics](https://coursesandconferences.wellcomegenomecampus.org/events/item.aspx?e=596) conference in Hinxton, UK, in September 2016.
+A detailed description of the database and an example of its use in an evaluation of differential expression analysis methods for single-cell RNA-seq data can be found in:

+* C Soneson & MD Robinson: [Bias, robustness and scalability in differential expression analysis of single-cell RNA-seq data](http://biorxiv.org/content/early/2017/05/28/143289). bioRxiv doi:10.1101/143289 (2017).

 ## Code